jimmitjoo/tjo/docs/extending.md

-# Extending GemQuick
+# Extending Tjo

-GemQuick is designed for extensibility through Go interfaces.
+Tjo is designed for extensibility through Go interfaces.
 This guide shows how to create custom implementations for each extension point.

 ## Extension Points Overview